-- has a significantly greater difficulty in learning than their peers or - has a disability which prevents the child accessing facilities in a mainstream school.
+- has a significantly greater difficulty in learning than their peers or - has a disability which prevents the child accessing facilities in a mainstream school. - A pupil has SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.
 (DfE 2014 6.2)